Tadewara Marsh タデ原湿原

 - Hiking up and around Mt.
 Hosho and Mt.
 Mimata

 The area is accessible by bus and car from a number of other major sites in the area.

-From Bungo-nakamura Station, take the Hita-bound bus for Makinoto Pass and get off at the Kuju Mountain Trailhead.
+From Bungo-Nakamura Station, take the bus bound for Makinoto Pass and get off at the Kuju Mountain Trailhead.